Lin-Han-WANG/lin-han-wang.github.io/_pages/about.md

 Looking ahead
 ======
 I am broadly interested in how the brain builds internal models of the world.
-My long-term goal is to combine experimental and computational approaches to understand how the brain encodes the external environment and how internal states dynamically modulate these representations.
+My long-term goal is to combine experimental and computational approaches to understand how the brain represent the external environment and how internal states dynamically modulate these representations.